-Making whipped cream at home isn’t as hard as you’d think.
-Traditionally, a heavy cream is used, so to make it without dairy, you just need to alter the cream!
-Here are the main ingredients:
+Making whipped cream vegan isn't as hard as you'd think.
+Traditionally, a heavy cream is used, so to make it vegan, you just need to alter the cream!
+Here are the main ingredients for this recipe:

 Using coconut milk allows you to get the perfect whipped topping but dairy free.
-My favorite brand is That Kitchen because it is consistently creamy.
+My favorite brand is Thai Kitchen because it is consistently creamy.
 But there are others that work too.

 How To Make Vegan Whipped Cream

-- Put the cream add other ingredients in a bowl.
+- Measure the coconut cream and other ingredients into a bowl.

 - Whip until fluffy.

-If you want to flavor your whipped cream, you can add things like extracts and dry flavors.
+If you want to add more taste to your plant based whipped cream, you can mix in things like extracts and dry flavors.
 Here are some ideas: